Half the money I spend on advertising is wasted; the trouble is I don’t know which half.

 Electronic purchases showed a significant increase in online-only interactions as opposed to mobile phone or apparel, where the offline path is clearly preferred.
 However, nothing dominated as much as the combination of the two.
 For most products, over 80% of consumers opt into researching online and purchasing offline, or researching offline and purchasing online.

 This is a clear indication of the importance of omni-channel communication: unified, consistent communication across every customer channel.
-We also need to be able to track and analyze the incoming omni-channel data – so we don’t end up like Wanamaker.
+We also need to be able to track and analyze the incoming omni-channel customer data – so we don’t end up like Wanamaker.
 Luckily, we have the tools today to measure the efficiency of each marketing effort, determining which are key in driving sales results.

 It’s a tactical procedure called attribution modeling, where you attribute a sale to a given piece of marketing.
 Through this, you can decide where to allocate future resources in order to maximize your return on investment.
 As it turns out, there are quite a few attribution models out there, ready to assist in navigating your marketing efforts as the number of distribution channels grow exponentially.